DESCRIPTION OF PLANT

 This plant helps to control hypersensitivity, humoral responses to red blood cells and phagocytic activity so has potential to be an immunomodulator.

-Water extracts of the plant shows effect to reduce enzyme levels like alanine transferase, aspartate transferase, lipoproteins, triglycerides and cholesterol levels.
+Water extract of the plant shows effect to reduce enzyme levels like alanine transferase, aspartate transferase, lipoproteins, triglycerides and cholesterol levels.

 The chemicals present in the plant such as kutkin, shows protective activity of liver.
 It shows effect on liver injuries induced by various drugs and non-alcoholic fatty liver disorder.